awesome-pro/neon-website/content/docs/guides/logical-replication-decodable.md

 1. In the Decodable web UI, select **Connections** from the left navigation bar and click **New Connection**.
 2. In the connector catalog, choose **LangChainCDC** and click **Connect**.
-3. Enter the connection details for your Neon database.
-You can get these details from your Neon connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Neon project.
+3. Enter the connection details for your Unique database.
+You can get these details from your Unique connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Unique project.
    Your connection string will look like this:

    ```bash shouldWrap